 THANK YOU for taking the time to learn about the "APOL1 Long-term Kidney Transplantation Outcomes Network" (APOLLO) study.
 The APOLLO study is focused on the apolipoprotein L1 gene (APOL1) in kidney transplantation; specifically, variants in the gene from living and deceased kidney donors and kidney transplant recipients.
-Please click on the accompanying infographics that provide information on what genes are, APOL1 and the APOLLO study.
+Please scroll to the bottom on the page and click on the links to view flyers that provide information on what genes are, APOL1 and the APOLLO study.

 What is APOLLO?

 APOLLO is a national study paid for by the National Institutes of Health (NIH).
 Investigators are prospectively enrolling eligible living kidney donors and recipients of kidney transplants from living & deceased donors who are being treated at nearly all kidney transplant programs in the continental United States including Puerto Rico.

 Investigators work closely with the APOLLO Community Advisory Council (CAC).
 The CAC is composed of volunteers with self-reported recent African ancestry who are living kidney donors, kidney transplant recipients and family members of those groups.
 Their charge is to advise APOLLO investigators on policy and practice matters arising from the study.
 The CAC bridges the African American community with APOLLO investigators and the NIH.
 Members of the CAC participated in the design of the study and will continue to provide guidance and insight from the African American community's perspective regarding the conduct of the research until completion.